 Unserdeutsch (Rabaul Creole German)

-The project is sponsored by
+The project was funded by

-The project is being carried out in cooperation with
+and is being carried out in cooperation with